Eurotunnel migrant smuggling: Pregnant mum found guilty

 Harris and Bethel, who was a passenger in the van, will be sentenced on 11 September.

 The 28-year-old mother-of-four claimed she had no idea the migrants were in the vehicle.

-She told the court she and Harris had gone on a day trip, looking for a beach, but had got lost and left the van by the roadside as they went for a walk.
+She told Maidstone Crown Court she and Harris had gone on a day trip, looking for a beach, but had got lost and left the van by the roadside as they went for a walk.

 The prosecution accused her of talking "nonsense".

 The jury heard that in the four hours the pair were in France, they sent and received 67 messages and calls to and from an unknown number.

 Bethel, of Dial Road, Gillingham in Kent, said Harris, the father of two of her children, was using her phone on the trip to make calls and texts and she was unaware of their contents.